Skip to main content

 Top things that go wrong

 1. Fin-nipping risk in typical community layouts.
-Fin-nipping risk toward long-finned or slow tank mates when the school is understocked, bored, or kept in a tank too short to spread out in.
+Will nip long fins or slow fish when the school is too small, bored, or kept in a short tank.

 2. Group welfare — not a solo display fish.
 Plan at least **8** together for normal behaviour; smaller groups often mean stress, colour loss, or nipping depending on species.